vlam0120/metadefender-github-action/README.md

     * folder to scan
   * log-file
     * file path to generate scan log file
-  * fail-build
-    * if one of the files is blocked, the build will be failed

 * Option
   * apikey
     * MetaDefender Core/Cloud API
+	* default: empty
   * exclude-path
     * do not scan these files, can specify multiple files/folders, e.g: /home/.git/,/home/test.txt
   * show-blocked-files-only
-    * just show blocked results in the log
+    * default: 0
+  * rule
+	* workflow name
+    * default: empty
+  * rule
+	* workflow name
+    * default: empty
+  * fail-build
+    * if one of the files is blocked, the build will be failed
 	* default: 1
+  * private-scan
+    * Use for MetaDefender Cloud only
+	* default: 0
+  * timeout
+    * Scan timeout (second) per file
+	* default: 60
+  * github-token
+    * github token use to comment on a pull request if there are issues found
+	* default: empty

 Sample YML file
 ```